AIP Publishing

 Card carousels through resources, providing access and discovery to lesser known products.

-2. Simplified Information
+3. Simplified Information

-A key component of the redesign was making information below the fold easier to use, as each Publishing Partner section filled up the entire screen.
+A key component of the redesign was making information below the fold easier to use, as each Publishing Partner filled up the entire screen.

 I researched ways to best present information-heavy content and adopted a card UI approach.
-This reduced total scroll length and made it clearer for users to navigate the available resources.

 Stack vs Grid